toobstar/toobstar.github.io/content/posts/2023-10-09_timesheets.md

 ![Getting Clarity](https://toobstar.github.io/images/caveman_challenge.jpg)

 Why do businesses adopt timesheets which are notoriously unpopular and hard to do well?
-The main reasons are that they answer really important questions that are difficult to do otherwise such as:
+The main reasons are that they answer important questions that are difficult to decipher otherwise.
+These include providing insights on:
 - understanding business dynamics
-- to bill for time spent on an agreed task
+- how to determine cost of time spent on an agreed task
-- to understand velocity to complete a task so future work can be better planned out
+- understanding velocity to complete a task so future work can be better planned out
 - tracking sustainable work practices and utilisation

 ## Understanding Business Dynamics